Matoking/NVIDIA-vBIOS-VFIO-Patcher/README.md

 # NVIDIA vBIOS VFIO Patcher
-nvidia_vbios_vfio_patcher.py is a script that creates a patched/spliced copy of a NVIDIA vBIOS that allows VFIO passthrough when using libvirt.
+nvidia_vbios_vfio_patcher.py is a script that creates a patched/spliced copy of a NVIDIA vBIOS that allows PCI passthrough when using libvirt.
 This copy of the vBIOS can then be passed to libvirt, allowing the NVIDIA GPU to be used in the guest VM.
 This can be done by adding the following line to the VM domain XML file.

 ```
    <hostdev>